mirka-henninger/FitResponseStyles/README.md

 ## Modeling extensions proposed:
 - A model lifting equality constraints on scoring weights of ARS
-- A model putting equality restrictions on discrimination parameters based on dummy-coded item attributes
+- A model with equality restrictions on discrimination parameters based on dummy-coded item attributes
-- A model putting equality restrictions on discrimination parameters randomly
+- A model with equality restrictions on discrimination parameters randomly

 see also: